mnaji42/IA-ci-cd/README.md

 ## 🔄 CI/CD with GitHub Actions

 1. Copy the `.github/workflows/` folder into your project.
-2. Adjust the YAML files as needed.
+2. Adjust the YAML files as needed (e.g., change the test script or add steps for linting or docs generation).
-3. Commit and push — workflows will run automatically.
+3. Commit and push — workflows will run automatically on GitHub.

 ---